3 Ways to Avoid Burnout When Working Remotely

 Working from home can have its perks, such as no commute and time added back to your morning.
-However, as more workers are working remotely, many may be realizing that the perks also come with a few challenges, such as feeling like you never leave the office, lapses in communication with coworkers, loneliness and burnout.
+However, as more workers are working remotely, many may realize that the perks also come with a few challenges, such as feeling like you never leave the office, lapses in communication with coworkers, loneliness, and burnout.

 Burnout is an issue that is widely recognized in the modern workplace.
 It can have a profound impact on remote workers, especially those who are still acclimating to being away from their peers and leaders.
 For example, a 2019 survey found that 82% of remote tech workers felt a sense of burnout, as they felt they had to contribute more (40%) and work longer hours (52%).

 This sentiment is compounded by the fact that many of us are adjusting to new working norms while simultaneously taking on more family-related responsibilities.
 Trying to strike a balance can be stressful, which over time, can further contribute to burnout.

 A 2019 survey found that 82% of remote tech workers felt a sense of burnout.

 However, there are a few proactive steps that can help minimize the risk of burnout when working remotely.
 Here are three to consider.

 Take back your commute time

 While we may not be traveling to the office right now, it doesn’t mean that we can’t create new morning routines that help us organize our day and have us feeling fulfilled.
 Allocate some of your previous commute time towards something you enjoy like a morning workout, drinking coffee on your front porch stopping by a local coffee shop, or taking a walk while listening to a favorite podcast.
 This can help reduce stress and add a more positive mindset to your day.